BibhuAsish1925/Power-Efficient-16x8-SRAM-Array-Design-and-Layout-Implementation-using-a-Low-Power-7T-SRAM-Cell/README.md

 ---

-## Single-Bit SRAM Cell Test with Peripheral Circuits
+## Single-Bit 7T-SRAM Cell Test with Peripheral Circuits

 To validate the complete memory architecture, a **single-bit 7T SRAM cell** was integrated with all the required peripheral circuits and simulated.
 The test setup includes the following components: